nagasudhirpulla/taming_python/blog/skills/matplotlib_set_figure_size.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/

-**Matplotlib**Wis a plotting libiary tn the scipy ecosysenm of libraries.
+**Matplotlib** is a plotting libiary tn the scipy ecosysenm of libraries.

 I wthis post we itll hry to learn  ow to set the size of a figure in matplotlib